esamattis/redux-hooks/docs/optimizing.md

 ```

 The latter produce function is executed only when the former select function
 returns a new value (shallow equal).
+This is mostly useful for avoiding
+creating new references which can cause useless rendering downstream.

 For TypeScript users `createUseSelect` is provided for creating own
 `useSelect` with custom state types: